Discover Dangar Island on the Hawkesbury River

 Tucked away on the Hawkesbury River, between Little Wobby and Brooklyn, Dangar Island is a bit of a hidden paradise, with a small and friendly population of only a few hundred lucky residents.

-The island covers an area of around 29 hectares, with a 3 kilometres long shoreline.
+The island covers an area of around 29 hectares, with a 3-kilometre-long shoreline.

-Connected to electricity in 1948 and to water in 1971, the island now boasts a cafe and shop, a bowling club, and a community hall.
+Connected to electricity in 1948 and to water in 1971, the island now boasts a cafe and shop, a bowling club, a community hall, and a fire brigade.

-Dangar Island is also the only residential island on the Hawkesbury River.
+Interestingly, Dangar Island is the only residential island on the Hawkesbury River.

-Private cars are not allowed on the island, which explains the abundance of wheelbarrows used to carry goods from the ferry wharf onto the island.
+Private cars are not allowed on the island, which explains the abundance of wheelbarrows there to carry goods from the ferry wharf onto the island.

 There’s also a buggy service available, managed by the local community.